webpack/webpack.js.org/src/content/guides/build-performance.md

 ### Progress plugin

-If you already have a fast build time `progress-plugin` can be excessive.
-If you have long build times consider removing `progress-plugin` where the build happens to be remotely, for example your server or CI.
+If you already have a fast build time, `progress-plugin` can be excessive.
+If you have long build times, consider removing `progress-plugin` where the build happens to be remotely, for example your server or CI.

 ---